moorepants/eme171/content/pages/report_template.rst

 Evaluating the ODEs
 ===================

-This document describes some recommended best practices for integrating ordinary differential equations using Octave or Matlab.
+This dsdfocument describes some recommended best practices for integrating ordinary differential equations using Octave or Matlab.
 Following these guidelines will result in well organized, modular, readable code and provide advantages in computational efficiency [1]_.